 J. R. Wise follows up on William A. Mercer's request to have a male drawing teacher appointed to the vacancy caused by the transfer of Fred W. Canfield.
 A note from J. H. Dortch refers to Commissioner Frances E. Leupp's plan to have Angel DeCora fill the position.

 Augustine Mendoza informs the Office of Indian Affairs of actions taken by James Riley Wheelock regarding the Wheelock's United States Indian Band.
-William A. Mercer further comments on Wheelock's actions and advises the Office make the account known to Agencies and Schools to prevent it...
+William A. Mercer further comments on Wheelock's actions and advises the Office make Wheelock's actions known to agencies and schools to prevent it happening again.

 Francis E. Leupp dismisses E. G. Sprow, Tinsmith at the Carlisle Indian School, from the Indian Service for insubordination.

 Program for the 1906 commencement exercises of the Carlisle Indian School.
 The program includes student performances, the names and image of the graduating class and students who were awarded industrial certificates, the class motto and colors.
 In addition, the program includes a number of images related to the Carlisle Indian School.

 Mollie V. Gaither requests a superintendent position in the Indian School Service through William A. Mercer.
 Mercer further comments on Gaither's request.